home-assistant/developers.home-assistant/docs/core/entity/image.md

 An image entity can display a static image.
 Derive a platform entity from [`homeassistant.components.image.ImageEntity`](https://github.com/home-assistant/core/blob/dev/homeassistant/components/image/__init__.py).

-The image entity is a greatly simplified version of the [`camera`](/docs/core/entity/camera) entity, and only supports serving a static image.
+The image entity is a simplified version of the [`camera`](/docs/core/entity/camera) entity, and supports serving a static image or an image URL that can be fetched.

 To make frontend refetch the image, bump the `image_last_updated` property.

 ## Properties

 :::tip